 David and Josey grew up in Puerto Rico and began their higher education studies there.
 Their background helps them as they work in Cuba.
 “Our sense of call to Cuba gives us the opportunity to teach and learn together in a setting of cultural and ethnic affinities we share,” Josey says.

 They also feel a kinship with Cuba through people they have known.
 “Our many Cuban friends and mentors,” David explains, “have given us a sense of being in touch with some of the realities of the Cuban people in Cuba and in the United States.”

 The couple is optimistic about the future of the Cuban church.
-“The new openings of opportunities that have been emerging in the church and the country of Cuba has given to many a new emergence of hope for the future,” Josey observes.
+“The new openings of opportunities that have been emerging in the church and the country of Cuba have given to many a new emergence of hope for the future,” Josey observes.
 “We hope to be part of that hope.”

 Prior to entering mission service, David served for four years as pastor of Iglesia Presbiteriana Hispana Emmanuel in Claremont, California.
 From 2000 to 2009, he was director of academic services and associate professor of New Testament at San Francisco Theological Seminary’s Southern California campus.
-He also has been director of the Hispanic Ministries Program at McCormick Theological Seminary in Chicago and pastor of Ceiba Baja Presbyterian Church in Aguadilla, Puerto Rico.
+He has also been director of the Hispanic Ministries Program at McCormick Theological Seminary in Chicago and pastor of Ceiba Baja Presbyterian Church in Aguadilla, Puerto Rico.